 - It’s smart to hire from the top, then expand your team when your resources allow.

-- It's important to keep your company culture in mind when filling startup positions.
+- Keep your company culture in mind when filling startup positions.

-- This story is for new business owners who are looking to expand their team.
+- This article is for new business owners who are looking to expand their team.

-While you might be chomping at the bit to get some more talent on your team, money is typically tight for startups, so it is important not to rush through the process.
-You want to hire slowly and vet your candidates thoroughly.
+While you might be chomping at the bit to get more talent on your team, hiring costs time and money: The average U.S. employer spends about $4,000 and 24 days to hire a new worker, according to Glassdoor.
+Since money is typically tight for startups, do not rush the process.
+Hire slowly and vet your candidates thoroughly.

-The people you hire will depend on your business's specific needs, but any employee you hire should have a few key qualities: flexibility, passion and trustworthiness.
-It is important to hire people who are flexible enough to take on diverse responsibilities until you can expand further.
-When interviewing new-hire candidates, pose questions that probe a person's drive and how well suited they might be with your company's culture.
-In addition, use hands-on simulations to get a sense for how the candidate will act in common work situations.
-[Looking to bring on some new employees?
-Check out our recommendations for the best recruiting software.]
+The people you hire will depend on your business’s specific needs, but any employee you hire should have a few key qualities: flexibility, passion and trustworthiness.
+Hire people who are able to take on diverse responsibilities until you can expand further.

 8 startup roles to hire

-There are quite a few startup roles you’ll want to fill immediately.
+There are certain startup roles you’ll want to fill immediately.
 Here are eight important ones to consider:

 1. Chief executive officer (CEO) and chief operations officer (COO)

 Two of the most essential players in your business will be the CEO and COO.
-The CEO is typically the big-picture person who controls the company's direction, vision and culture, whereas the COO is primarily focused on the day-to-day operations to keep your business running.
+The CEO is typically the big-picture person who controls the company’s direction, vision, and culture, whereas the COO primarily focuses on the day-to-day operations that keep your business running.

-You can hire externally for these positions, but it is common for the founders of the company to assume these responsibilities.
-Tierra Wilson, strategic business consultant at Tierra Wilson & Co., recommended that you always start as the CEO of your business before hiring out.
-If you and your co-founder(s) already plan to take on these titles and responsibilities, look to hire the following five positions next.
+You can hire externally for these positions, but the founders of the company usually assume these responsibilities.
+Tierra Wilson, co-founder and CMO of Lovely Impact, recommends starting as the CEO of your business before hiring out.
+If you and your co-founder(s) already plan to take on these titles and responsibilities, hire the following seven positions next.

 2. Product manager

 The product manager will be your go-to on all things related to your products.
 This team member manages the product strategy, vision and development.
-They typically work closely with the engineering and marketing teams to create and market the product.
+They typically work closely with the engineering and marketing teams to create and market your products.

-"When you [can] afford to bring on a project manager, though, it forces you to change the way you think about the project by documenting and training someone else in it," he said.
-"This move allows founders to start working on the business rather than in the business."
+“When you [can] afford to bring on a project manager, though, it forces you to change the way you think about the project by documenting and training someone else in it,” Repaci told Business News Daily.
+“This move allows founders to start working on the business rather than in the business.”

 3. Chief technology officer (CTO) and VP of engineering hybrid

-A team member who specializes in technology and development is crucial to your business's success, especially for tech startups.
-Although you can hire freelance front-end and back-end engineers, it can be useful to have someone on your internal team to take charge of this sector.
-As your team grows, this role can be split into two separate positions.
+A team member who specializes in technology and development is crucial to your business’s success, especially for tech startups.
+Although you can hire freelance front-end and back-end engineers, it’s useful to have someone on your internal team take charge of this sector.
+As your team grows, you can split this role into two separate positions.

-"Having someone with the skills to decide what will work best for your business, as well as overseeing the integration and management of various systems, is key," said Andrews.
-"They'll need to consider everything from hardware to software and mobile technology."
+“Having someone with the skills to decide what will work best for your business, as well as overseeing the integration and management of various systems, is key,” said Sue Andrews, business and HR consultant at KIS Finance.
+“They’ll need to consider everything from hardware to software and mobile technology.”

-Andrews said this team member can also take the lead in building your online presence, although this can be split with your marketing manager as well.
+Andrews said this team member can also take the lead in building your online presence.
+They can split that responsibility with your marketing manager as well.

 4. Chief marketing officer (CMO) and community manager hybrid